 Directors may be nominated by the current Board between Sept 15 and Nov 20.
 This is the easier path to nomination.

-Alternatively, board members may be nominated directly by the membership by petition, by at least 10 members in good standing (i.e. who have paid dues for the current or the next membership year).
-The nomination is made by emails sent by the 10 members to by Nov 15.
+Alternatively, board members may be nominated directly by the membership by petition, by at least 10% of members in good standing (i.e. who have paid dues for the current or the next membership year).
+The nomination is made by emails sent by these members to by Nov 15.
 The nominee must agree to serve, and must provide a statement (see previous paragraph) within a few days, to be on the ballot.

 Dues-paying members vote from the list of nominees between Dec 1 and Dec 15.
 Directors start serving Jan 15.
 (3.15).